lisc55/third-rotation-physical-computing/README.md

 ![OpenGL Viewer](doc/img/default_viewer.png)

-To use the viewer to visualize your own data, you can simply specify the program argument -o to be your own output folder.
+To use the viewer to visualize your own data, you can simply specify the program argument -o to read your own output folder.
 We provided 50 frames of cloth simulation data in `viewer\test_data` for you to test the viewer.
 In the command line, go to the directory of the viewer executable and type `opengl_viewer.exe -o [your path]/dartmouth-phys-comp-starter/viewer/test_datatest_data` and you will see a triangle mesh for cloth.

 There are four shortcuts in the viewer so far:
 - `p`, play/stop the frames;